daslerpc/daslerpc.github.io/_pages/sale.md

 ---
 title: Zu verkaufen
 layout: category
-taxonomy: dog
+taxonomy: Dog
 permalink: /sale/
 collection: sale
 classes: wide
 ---

-Below is some dog stuff we are selling, no collection.
+Below is some dog stuff we are selling, new folder.

 <hr>